 What ingredients are in Chocolate Chip Cookies?

-When was Chocolate Chip Cookies popular?
+When were Chocolate Chip Cookies popular?

-A 1939 newspaper article proclaimed that any confusion of what to served when entertaining can be “solved by a batch of these delicious cookies” and that they are “sure to delight your Bridge Club and the family too”.
+A 1939 newspaper article proclaimed that any confusion about what to serve when entertaining can be “solved by a batch of these delicious cookies” and that they are “sure to delight your Bridge Club and the family too”.
 Also to further this recipe’s reach, Betty Crocker shares the recipe on her 1939 radio program “Famous Foods from Famous Eating Places”.
 By 1940, both the Joy of Cooking and Fannie Farmer cookbooks included a chocolate chip recipe.

-Wallace “Wally” Amos opened up his first cookie store in 1975 and soon his Famous Amos Chocolate Chip Cookies were insanely popular especially among celebrities of the time.
+Wallace “Wally” Amos opened up his first cookie store in 1975 and soon his Famous Amos Chocolate Chip Cookies were insanely popular, especially among celebrities of the time.
 In a 1979 Ebony article he said, “Since I was 12, I had a fetish for chocolate chip cookies.
 I think that it is more than a fetish.
 I think it is bordering on being fanatical.
 I’ve got a love affair with chocolate chip cookies.”
-Also a 1977 article said that “just about everyone has a sweet tooth for chocolate chip cookies whether store bought, homemade or refrigerator variety, they are a favorite”.
+Also, a 1977 article said that “just about everyone has a sweet tooth for chocolate chip cookies whether store bought, homemade or refrigerator variety, they are a favorite”.